 Choice of Vehicle

-While we’d all like a pimped out, high spec, custom built off-road machine to take to a road like the Carretera Austral, it is likely you will be limited to rental car options or your locally purchased wheels on a budget.
+While we’d all like a pimped out, high spec, custom built, off-road machine to take to a road like the Carretera Austral, it is likely you will be limited to rental car options or your locally purchased wheels on a budget.
 It’s fair to say most standard vehicles have and will make it along the entire route.
 It will be the degree of comfort, speed and risk of damage and breakdowns that will vary a lot based on the vehicle you choose.

 Above all else, high clearance would be the most important factor followed by good suspension and quality tyres.
 Some sections are quite rough and rutted and having the ground clearance will help reduce damage to the underside of the vehicle.
 A 4×4 is not needed but may provide better grip and by nature have a higher clearance.
 There not many real muddy or super sandy sections to get bogged in on the main route, it just may limit some side-trip options.

 Mostly, you’ll get rattled around for hours on end and while the scenery will take your mind of this most of the time, it can get a bit tiresome.
 So, good suspension and larger wheels should help with that a lot and don’t put the wheel pressures up to their maximum.
 About 75% would be recommended.
 For reference, we had a Toyota 4Runner (2WD) and this was very well suited.
+See our full guide to buying and selling a car in Chile.

 Despite the remoteness, north of Villa Rio Tranquillo at least, fuel stops, both diesel and gasoline, were frequent enough to not require the need to carry extra fuel.
 It is good practice to fill up every time you see a gas station, even if you are on 3/4 full.
 Most towns along the route sell fuel even if towns are few and far between.
 If you are headed south past Cochrane to Villa O’Higgins it is advisable to take extra fuel just in case.